landmaj/mkdocs-d2-plugin/docs/docs/guide/configuration.md

 ```

 !!! info
-    Change system theme to light/dark to see the effect.
+    Change mode to dark (:material-brightness-4: button at the top).

 ![Cloud](cloud.d2){dark_theme="201"}